-GTEF projects are focused on providing a combination of financial, practical resources, education, and hands on support to specific regions.
-Currently GTEF is working on projects in the East Himalayas and as a result of our approach we have achieved significant impact that people can experience on our voluntourism trips.
+GTEF Projects are focused on providing a combination of financial, practical, educational, and hands on resources to support to specific regions.
+Currently GTEF is supporting community projects in the foothills of the Eastern Himalayas and as a result of our approach we have achieved significant impact that people can experience on our for Purpose Trips.
 To date, we have provided infrastructure improvements, equipment and teaching support to a number of remote community built schools.
 The trips and activities are planned with support from HELP Tourism, our 'on ground' tourism partners.

 Darjeeling was once a spot on the map that GTEF visited for tourism purposes.
 As usual this did not last long, with so many opportunities to help, the group quickly established relationships with the local minister to support surrounding schools with educational resources and introductions to teaching approaches.

 - In 2016 GTEF launched it's first Teacher Conference

 - Over 70 teachers attended approved by the local government

 - Conducted 2 day workshop presenting teaching approaches

 - GTEF has set up a physical library where 0ver 35 different schools can access physical resources